-The home address of the patients is also available and information on the geographic location of the IMAE is collected.
-The observed home address is the last one registered by the patient and no changes are observed in the home address, since this variable was rewritten in the administrative records.
-Figure A1 shows the locations of facilities in Montevideo and the geographic distribution of their patients.
+by the patient and no changes are observed in the home address, since this variable was rewritten in the administrative records.
+Figure 1 shows the locations of facilities in Montevideo and the geographic distribution of their patients.

 I calculate the geodesic distance from the patient's home to each facility through Google Maps' API.
 The geodesic distance is defined as the shortest distance between two points in a straight line.
 I restrict my analysis to Montevideo, the Capital city.
-I do this because the rest of the country has one facility per province, which restricts patient choice set to one or at most two options.
+I do this because the rest of the country has one facility per province, which restricts patient choice set to essentially one option.

 The resulting dataset features 3226 hemodialysis patients distributed among 18 facilities.
 2779 of these patients are affiliated to an insurance that owns a facility.
 447 are affiliated to an insurance that does not own any facilities.
 As shown in Table 1, out of the 18 facilities, 10 are owned by an insurance and 2 are publicly owned (which I interpret as being owned by the public insurance).
-Table 3 shows descriptive
+Table 4 shows descriptive information of patients by type of facility.